r-Techsupport/rTS_Wiki/_includes/embeds/ddu_install.md

 4. Open `Display Driver Uninstaller.exe` from the newly created folder in Step 2.

-	> ❗ Do note that some applications are inaccessible from the desktop.
+	> ❗ Some applications are inaccessible from the desktop.
 So if you get an "File Inaccessible" in Safe mode, try moving the extracted folder in Normal boot to a more direct folder, for example directly in the C drive.

 	![dduextract_Cdrive.png](/assets/factoids/dduextract_Cdrive.png)